-We offer two types of behaviour classes, our Puppy Life Skills class which provides the groundwork needed to help your puppy thrive and Terrible Teens which is aimed at helping owners with adolescent dogs, especially rescues who have missed out on essential socialisation and training.
+We offer a short course for puppies as well as behaviour and sensitisation sessions for anxious and misbehaving dogs.
+Our Puppy Life Skills classes provide the groundwork needed to help your puppy and your relationship with them thrive.
 We can also help anxious pets with desensitising training and for animals that need more intensive help, our behaviour team provides behaviour consultations which typically take place outside of the surgery.
+Our calm and experienced team can also help with rescue dogs who have missed out on essential socialisation and training.

 If you’ve just got a puppy you are in for a lot of fun and a lot of work.
 Training a puppy, especially if you’re a new owner can be daunting, but our Puppy Life Skills course will help guide you through the dos and don’ts.
 Run by our Behaviour Consultant Trixie Howard and one of our experienced senior nurses, Jay Lisher, it provides the foundation needed to train and guide your puppy through all of life’s adventures.